Customer Services

 Eligibility

-Following an application for special consideration GQAL may make an exceptional circumstance award, provided that additional appropriate pre-existing evidence of attainment is available.
+Following an application for special consideration GQAL may make a discretionary ‘exceptional circumstance’ award provided that additional appropriate pre-existing evidence of attainment is available.

 How To Apply